muhammedakyuzlu/ssd_mobilenet_tflite_orj/README.md

-# Run ssd mobilenet original model "90" class with tensorflow lite
+# Run ssd mobilenet original model "90" classes with tensorflow lite

-you need opencv and tensorflow lite libs to build this project the tensorflow could be a subdirectory like they suggest in there website or just point to the includes
+you need opencv and tensorflow lite libs to build this project the tensorflow lite could be a subdirectory like they suggest in there website or just point to the includes directory and libtensorflowlite.so (build with bazel)

 The tree structure of directory:
 ```md